Cash Mobs - Support Local Businesses and Buy Locally

 The benefits that local businesses gain from successful cash mobs are not just a one-day influx of cash.
 New customers are found, old customers are reacquainted and a new appreciation for businesses that fuel a local economy is found.
 Every dollar spent locally has a 15 percent more positive impact on a local economy than the same amount spent in big-box retailers and businesses that are part of a corporate giant.
 Cash mobbers even have a little fun while saving the lifeblood of their communities, as many cash mobs gather after a shopping frenzy at a local establishment for food, drinks and fun, where old and new friends alike meet.

-Date 03/22/2014 Time 5:00 PM Place Fong's Share: Share on Twitter About This Cash Mob: Many of Fong's neighbors and supporters are planning a cash mob to help this historicRead Full Post
+Date 09/17/2014 Time 06:00 PM Place TBA Share: Share on Twitter About This Cash Mob: Two eateries in the City of Lebanon's Northside Neighborhood Revitalization ProgramRead Full Post

 Featured Blog Posts

-- Wake Forest, North Carolina Cash Mob Surprising Local Business
+- Wake Forest, North Carolina Cash Mob Notice